DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 ***

-This function gives us the average distance for route and great-circle distance in the same, equal-size bins ("g" in the cut2 functions splits into equally-sized quantiles).
-From which we can get:
+This function gives us the average distance for route and great-circle distance in the same, equal-size bins ("g" in the cut2 function splits into equally-sized quantiles).
+Let's see what ten bins looks like to start with: